erochOnGit/gatsby-starter-prismic-resume/README.md

 It's not meant to be used all the time.

-Change all the UseEffect of initialization to useMemo.

-current : Have to make player animation for walking.
+Change all the UseEffect of initialization to useMemo. current : make a gameobject architecture. started : Have to make player animation for walking.

 Have to make the world in blender.
 Maybe check how to render vertices (or alphaing them) while they superposing with the player.